Let's go on a Date!

 Hobbies

-I am the type of person that loves learning and can get into just about anything.
+I am the type of person who loves learning and can get into just about anything.
 So, “trying new things” is sort of a hobby of its own.
 But here are some that have stuck:

 Cooking - I love cooking, and hosting dinners for friends and family.
 My cooking is Chinese with a pull towards Paleo + random experiments.
 Not many soups.
 I'm exploring that more.
 I love cooking together, and learning each others' styles!